Hair Loss (Alopecia) Symmetrical in cats

 Basics and possible causes

-Hair loss (alopecia) in cats can have various causes and is often a symptom of an underlying health problem.
-Symmetrical alopecia is particularly significant because it typically does not occur randomly but indicates specific systemic or hormonal disorders.
+Hair loss in cats can have various causes and is often a symptom of an underlying health problem.
+Symmetrical alopecia is particularly significant because it typically does not occur randomly, but rather indicates certain systemic or hormonal disorders.

 Allergies are another common cause.
 Cats can be allergic to a variety of substances, including certain foods, environmental allergens such as pollen or house dust mites, and even flea bites.
-In allergic reactions, the cat’s body may react with itching, which causes the animal to excessively lick and scratch, which in turn can lead to symmetrical hair loss.
+In allergic reactions, the cat’s body may react with itching, which causes the animal to lick and scratch excessively, which in turn can lead to symmetrical hair loss.

 Typical accompanying symptoms